triton-inference-server/server/python/openai/README.md

 #### Named Tool Calling

-OpenAI Frontend supports Named function calling, it utilize the guided decoding in the vLLM and Tensorrt LLM backend.
-User could specify one of the tools in the `tool_choice` to force the model making a tool calling choice on a certain tool.
+The OpenAI frontend supports named function calling, utilizing guided decoding in the vLLM and TensorRT-LLM backends.
+Users can specify one of the tools in `tool_choice` to force the model to select a specific tool for function calling.

 > [!NOTE]
-> Tensorrt LLM latest release version 0.18.0 doesn't support guided decoding yet.
-To enable the feature, use the Tensorrt LLM built on the `main` branch.
+> The latest release of TensorRT-LLM (v0.18.0) does not yet support guided decoding.
+To enable this feature, use a build from the main branch of TensorRT-LLM.
-> To enable the guided decoding in Tensorrt LLM backend, please follow this [guide](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/guided_decoding.md)
+> For instructions on enabling guided decoding in the TensorRT-LLM backend, please refer to [this guide](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/guided_decoding.md)

 Example for making a named tool calling request: